kr55/ssiscataloger/index.md

 <img src="media/Finish.png" width="500">

-Any warning or error during the migration gets available against the respective folder in the Result column tooltip of the grid as shown in the above image.SSIS Catalog Migration wizard can do a lot more things.
+Any warning or error during the migration gets shown next to the respective folder in the Result column tooltip of the grid.
+The success items are all noted as "Passed" in the above image.

+The SSIS Catalog Migration wizard can do a lot more things.
 In my next article, I will describe how to automate routine SSIS migrations using this tool.